DAESCG/m5_spring_intro/README.md

 1. Data Visualization - The theme for the Spring 2016 semester

-2. Meeting frequency - A proposed increase to once every 2-3 weeks
+2. Meeting frequency - A proposed increase from once a month to once every 2-3 weeks

 After discussing these items, demonstrations of dynamic, interactive web-based visualization tools were provided.
 Descriptions of these tools, along with